Contributed by: Doug Webb

 How to prepare for a termite inspection

 When you schedule your termite inspection, ask your inspector what you should do to prepare.
-The termite inspector will need access to your garage and exterior walls, attic, crawl space, sinks and other areas in your home.
-Before the inspector arrives, move household items to provide easy access to:
+The termite inspector will need access to your garage and exterior walls, attic, crawl space, sinks, and other areas in your home to assess any structural damage.
+Before the inspector arrives, move household items and restrain your pets to provide easy access to:

 Garage walls.
 Move items two feet away from the garage walls so the inspector can see where the walls meet the slab floor.
 Expansion joints in the garage provide entry for termites.

 Underneath the house.
 If you have a raised foundation, the inspector will go under your house.
-The inspector needs access to the crawl space, usually through the outside of the house.
+The inspector needs access to the crawl space, usually through the crawl space access door on the outside of the house.
 Remove items that block the opening to the crawl space.

 Sinks.
 Remove items under your kitchen and bathroom sinks.
 The inspector will check for leaks and termite evidence.